techidaily/site-ai-voice-clone/source/_posts/new-2024-approved-best-youtube-video-into-text-converters.md

   - voice
 description: This Article Describes New 2024 Approved Best YouTube Video Into Text Converters
 excerpt: This Article Describes New 2024 Approved Best YouTube Video Into Text Converters
-keywords: best tool to translate youtube video to arabic,how to translate youtube videos to english subtitles,how to auto translate youtube videos into different languages,best text to video ai generators,top video speech to text converter,2024 easy steps to translate video on twitter,best text to audio converters
+keywords: how to auto translate youtube videos into different languages,top video speech to text converter,best text to video ai generators,2024 easy steps to translate video on twitter,how to translate youtube videos to english subtitles,best tool to translate youtube video to arabic,best text to audio converters
 thumbnail: https://www.lifewire.com/thmb/GmtX4Dz-IqWNOXpwPIQPNtbYXbk=/400x300/filters:no_upscale():max_bytes(150000):strip_icc():format(webp)/GettyImages-174294003-57c6ee043df78cc16eeab260.jpg
 ---